rzw2/mlx75027_config/README.md

-# MLX75027 Sensor Configuration
+# Time-of-Flight Sensor Configuration

 ## Description

-This Python utility is for calculating the register values of the [MLX75027](https://www.melexis.com/en/product/MLX75027/Automotive-VGA-Time-Of-Flight-Sensor) Time-of-Flight image sensor.
+This Python utility is for calculating the register values of the [MLX75027](https://www.melexis.com/en/product/MLX75027/Automotive-VGA-Time-Of-Flight-Sensor) Time-of-Flight image sensor from Melexis, and for the [EPC660](https://www.espros.com/photonics/time-of-flight-chip-epc660/) Time-of-Flight image sensor from Espros Photonics.

 There is a set of functions in the mlx75027_config folder for calculating register values and for importing and export csv files.

 A Tkinter GUI is provided for visually setting the values and generating configurations, this GUI is in the configTool folder.